-Rockbridge's natural arch or bridge is more than 100 feet long and 10 to 20 feet wide, and gracefully arches 50 feet across a ravine.
-It is considered the largest natural bridge in Ohio.
+The natural arch or bridge known as Rockbridge is more than 100 feet long and 10 to 20 feet wide, and gracefully arches 50 feet across a ravine.
+It is considered the largest natural bridge in the state.
 Only the Ladd Natural Bridge in Washington County rivals it in size.